brianhigh/envh543/ex0618prob2d.md

 sw.duration <- mcstoc(rempiricalD, type = "V", values = c(0.5, 1, 2, 2.6),
                       prob = c(0.1, 0.1, 0.2, 0.6))

-# There are multiple ways to run the 2D simulation depending on the
-# desired output.
-We will use mc() and mcmodelcut() from the mc2d package.

 # Create a Monte Carlo object.
 dose1 <- mc((shell.vl * shell.cons) + (water.cons.L * dw.vl) +
                 ((sw.vl * (sw.daily.IR * sw.duration * sw.frequency)